OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-gentle-introduction.md

 #### One chain, many languages

 There are estimated to be roughly 20k Solidity developers, compared to 3 million Rust developers or 12 million C developers [[1](https://www.slashdata.co/blog/state-of-the-developer-nation-23rd-edition-the-fall-of-web-frameworks-coding-languages-blockchain-and-more)].
-Developers no longer have to choose a blockchain that supports their preferred programming language; it all happens on one.
+Developers are now free to use their preferred programming language, all interoperable on any Arbitrum chain with Stylus.
 Scaling to the next billion users requires onboarding the next million developers.

 #### EVM+

 Stylus brings the best of both worlds.
 Developers still get all of the benefits of the EVM, including the ecosystem and liquidity, while getting efficiency improvements and access to existing libraries in Rust, C, and C++.
 All without changing anything about how the EVM works.
 EVM equivalence is no longer the ceiling, it's the floor.

-#### Arbitrary cryptography is now inexpensive
+#### Advanced cryptography is now inexpensive

 Use cases not practical in the EVM are now possible in Stylus.
 Computation is over 10x improved.
 Memory is over 100x improved.
 Cryptography libraries can now be deployed as custom precompiles, permissionlessly.
 The greatest breeding ground for blockchain innovation has arrived.